saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

         - public education
         - health care
         - the government itself
-- AWS can be utilised by public sector or organisations developing cloud workloads for the public sector
+- AWS can be utilized by public sector or organizations developing cloud workloads for the public sector
-    - achieves by <i><u> regulatroy compliance programs</u></i> along with specific government and security controls
+    - achieves by <i><u> regulatory compliance programs</u></i> along with specific government and security controls

 - ### GovCloud
-    - <b>Federal Risk and Authorisation Management Program (FedRAMP) </b>
+    - <b>Federal Risk and Authorization Management Program (FedRAMP) </b>
-        - A US-government program provides standard approrahc to security assessment, authorization and continous monitoring for cloud products and services.
+        - A US-government program provides standard approach to security assessment, authorization and continuous monitoring for cloud products and services.
     - <b> What is GovCloud?</b>
         - A Cloud service provider (CSP) offers an isolated region to rub FedRAMP workloads
     - AWS GovCloud Regions - allows customers to host sensitive  <b>Controlled Unclassified Information</b> and other workloads